 There are many ways to get to Amsterdam Netherlands and other cities in the country.

 Airport: Amsterdam is serviced by Amsterdam Airport Schiphol (or Schiphol Airport).
 It is located 9 kilometers southwest of Amsterdam (Haarlemmermeer, North Holland).
-It takes around 20 minutes to arrive to the city centre from Amsterdam Airport.
+It takes around 20 minutes to arrive in the city centre from Amsterdam Airport.
 The train is the quickest mode of transportation and it will cost around 5.40 euros (one way).

 - Book your private airport transfer to Amsterdam city center

-- Combo Ticket: Amsterdam Airport Transfers and Public Transport – This is ideal if you are using the local transportation for 2 days in Amsterdam.
-This ticket allows unlimited travel on all GVB trams, buses, metros and ferries inside the city of Amsterdam (day and night) with round trip transfer included from Central Station to Schiphol Airport.
+- Combo Ticket: Amsterdam Airport Transfers and Public Transport – This is ideal if you are using local transportation for 2 days in Amsterdam.
+This ticket allows unlimited travel on all GVB trams, buses, metros, and ferries inside the city of Amsterdam (day and night) with round trip transfer included from Central Station to Schiphol Airport.
 Book Amsterdam Airport Transfers and Public Transport

 Trains: We arrived in Amsterdam via train.
 We departed from Brussels Belgium early morning (06:30 am) by taking the high-speed Thalys train and reached Amsterdam by 8:45 am.

-Drive: You can drive or take a road trip to Amsterdam from a lot of neighboring countries and cities.
+Drive: You can drive or take a road trip to Amsterdam from a lot of neighboring countries and cities in Europe.

 - From Brussels: 3 hours (or take a day tour from Brussels to Amsterdam)